[Windows] Autoruns is the most comprehensive startup manager you will ever use

 Autoruns is a great startup manager; in fact, it is one of the most comprehensive startup manager I have ever used.
 It beats out Microsoft’s own MSConfig utility by a mile.

-All and all, I recommend Autoruns… to anyone that has the knowledge to understand it.
+That all being said, Autoruns is definitely a program that will bombard you with a lot of information.
+I say check it out and see if you feel comfortable with handling all that.
+I recommend Autoruns… to anyone that has the knowledge to understand it.
 You need to be able to understand your operating system’s boot environment and all the services and programs that start at boot.
 This program is NOT something I recommend downloading if you don’t know what a ‘startup entry’ is.

 Price: Free